microsoft/AcademicContent/Workshop/10. VM Scaling/VM Scaling.md

 1. Execute the following command in the terminal window, replacing _masterDNS_ with the DNS name on the clipboard.
 When prompted, enter the admin password for the cluster ("Azure4Research!").

+	> Because this is the first time you have connected to the master node, you will be prompted with a security warning asking if you want to update the cached key.
+Since the host is one you created, answer yes.

     <pre>
     scp * azureuser@<i>masterDNS</i>:.</pre>

 1. The next step is to establish an SSH connection to the master node.
 To do that, execute the command below in the terminal window, once more replacing _masterDNS_ with the DNS name on the clipboard.
 When prompted for a password, enter the password ("Azure4Research!") you entered into the deployment template in [Exercise 2](#Exercise2)

-	> Because this is the first time you have connected to the master node, you will be prompted with a warning asking if you trust this host.
-Since the host is one you created, click **Yes**.

     <pre>
     ssh azureuser@<i>masterDNS</i></pre>